yz3440/drawing-plus-plus/week-1/homework.md

 ## Statement

 I want to find a way to represent a computational geometry algorithm.
-Geometry is far more intuitive for human than for computers.
+Geometry is far more intuitive for humans than for computers.

 We all have a well trained neural network to visually analyze geometry.
 To identify patterns and relationships between vertices and edges, we can pretty much one-shot solve the problem at a glance.